An open API service indexing awesome lists of open source software.

 license

 Hcloud Kubernetes is a Terraform module for deploying a fully declarative, managed Kubernetes cluster on Hetzner Cloud.
-It utilizes Talos, a secure, immutable, and minimal operating system specifically designed for Kubernetes, featuring a streamlined architecture with just 12 binaries and managed entirely through an API.
+It utilizes Talos, a secure, immutable, and minimal operating system specifically designed for Kubernetes, featuring a streamlined architecture with only a handful of binaries and shared libraries.
+Just enough to run containerd and a small set of system services.

 This project is committed to production-grade configuration and lifecycle management, ensuring all components are set up for high availability.
 It includes a curated selection of widely used and officially recognized Kubernetes components.
 If you encounter any issues, suboptimal settings, or missing elements, please file an [issue](https://github.com/hcloud-k8s/terraform-hcloud-kubernetes/issues) to help us improve this project.